AbigirlMuchineripi/Crypto-Affiliate-Blog/README.md

 # My-Blog-Website
-How to create a simple blog website using HTML/CSS from  Traversy Media
+How to create a simple blog website using HTML/CSS